Canon 5D vs Nikon D7200

 The Canon EOS 5D and the Nikon D7200 are two digital cameras that were announced, respectively, in August 2005 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (D7200) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12.7 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Nikon D7200

 The physical size and weight of the Canon 5D and the Nikon D7200 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.